Cnpruat/XPlane-Haptic-Interface/README.md

-TOut pourri encore

 # XPlane-Haptic-Interface

-This repository gathers two independent projects developed during my engineering internship.
+This repository gathers two projects developed during my engineering internship.
 Both interact with the X-Plane flight simulator:

 - 🧠 A **Python program** that retrieves real-time flight data from X-Plane and triggers haptic feedback using the **bHaptics TactSuit X40**.
 - ✈️ A **C++ plugin** for X-Plane that displays an interactive window with buttons to trigger failures, adjust weather, or test control surfaces.

+ Helps pilots fight spatial disorientation in simulator training faut mettre l'accent sur ça là

 ---
 # 🔧 Contents

 ## 1. `python_interface/`

 A Python application using:

-- `xplaneconnect` to communicate with X-Plane
+- `XPlaneConnect` to communicate with X-Plane
-- `pygame` and `pygame_widgets` to build a GUI
+- `PyGame` and `PyGame_widgets` to build a GUI
-- `multiprocessing` to handle real-time data and feedback
+- `multithreading` to handle real-time data and feedback
 - `bHaptics` SDK to send vibration patterns

 **Features:**
 - Displays real-time flight data
-- Sends vibrations based on pitch, roll, altitude, or yaw rate
+- Sends vibrations cues based on the plane attitude
-- Helps pilots fight spatial disorientation in simulator training
+- Different vibrating logics available

 ### 📸 GUI Example